-The successful degree candidate will complete 10 courses (30 semester hours) after meeting the prerequisites for the program, including all of the required courses, while maintaining a grade-point average of 3.0 or higher.
+The successful degree candidate will complete 10 courses after meeting the prerequisites for the program, including all of the required courses, while maintaining a grade-point average of 3.0 or higher.

 Graduate credit will be awarded only when the student has earned a final course grade of C or better.